summa-dev/circuits-circom/README.md

 - [ ] Specify how to pass inputs for build script.
 Check iden3 repo for example 'bash scripts/build.sh 17 hash'
-- [ ] Specify the setup needed to run the setup script
+- [x] Specify the setup needed to run the setup script
+- [ ] Test out script in production environment.
+Also I need to remove the need for changing the github branch.
+- [ ] Do the test with smaller circuits.